Back to Blog

 A good care plan typically includes:

-• Regular software, plugin, and theme updates
+• Regular software, plugin, and theme updates (usually weekly for WordPress)

 • Security monitoring and malware scanning

-• Performance checks and optimization
+• Performance audits and optimization

-• Regular backups stored off-site
+• Regular off-site backups

-• Monthly reporting on traffic and performance
+• Monthly reporting on traffic, performance, and any issues caught

 Does Your Business Need One?